 Gold bars are available in sizes (weights) that vary from as small as one gram to as big as 400 ounces.

 The most common bar sizes for investors like you and I are one ounce, ten ounce, and one kilogram (32.15 troy ounces; more popular in Europe).
-Institutions, commodity exchanges, bullion-backed ETFs, and central banks buy 100-ounce or 400-ounce bars.
+Institutions, commodity exchanges, bullion-backed ETFs, and central banks buy 100-ounce gold bars or 400-ounce gold bars.

 The larger the bar, the smaller the premium per ounce you’ll pay over spot.
-That’s because it costs the manufacture just as much to produce a small bar as a big one.
+That’s because it costs the manufacturer just as much to produce a small bar as a big one.